Top 5 Beginners Tips for Good Gut Health

 Avoid consuming all probiotics and probiotic foods such as kimchi, sauerkraut, yoghurt, kombucha, kefir, tofu and tempeh during the 10 day cleanse.
 Slight gurgling and bloating may be normal whilst doing the cleanse however if you feel prolonged discomfort, reduce the number of capsules you are taking to 1 per day..

-3) PB Assist+: This is a great product to be introduced as soon as the GX Assist gut cleanse is finished.
-PB Assist is both a prebiotic AND probiotic in one easy to use slow release capsule.
+3) PB Restore: This is a great product to be introduced as soon as the GX Assist gut cleanse is finished.
+PB Restore is a prebiotic, probiotic and postbiotic in one easy to use slow release capsule.
 What's a prebiotic?
 It is plant fiber that your gut with love!
-Think of it like a healthy layer of nutritious, organic "fertiliser" for your gut.
+Think of it like a healthy layer of nutritious, organic "fertiliser" for your gut flora.
 It will suppress any bad bacteria from building up, as well as encourage the growth of the healthy gut bacteria (probiotics) that you so very much need, and those probiotics are provided in the same capsule.

 4) Terrazyme: These are Digestive Enzymes that are definitely needed as part of your good gut protocol.
 Digestive enzymes help our bodies break down foods into a more usable form, making the foods softer and more easily absorbed.
 Our bodies do produce enzymes, however the bad news is that we are only born with a limited supply, and as we are now living much longer than our ancestors, you definitely NEED to replenish your supply on daily basis.
 You don't want your gut to working any harder than it already is... trust me!